RonitGandotra05/E3pred/README.md

 Overview
 --------
-This Python standalone provides a comprehensive pipeline for analyzing protein sequences from FASTA files, extracting features, making predictions using pre-trained machine learning models, and fetching protein interaction data from the UbiBrowser API.
-The pipeline is designed to automate various bioinformatics tasks and streamline the process of protein sequence analysis.
+This standalone Python application provides a comprehensive pipeline for analyzing protein sequences from FASTA files.
+It predicts whether a given sequence is an E3 ligase using multiple machine learning models.
+After the prediction, the application identifies E3 ligase interactions with predicted substrates using the UbiBrowser API

 Features
 --------